joaompinto/codedriver/README.md

 # CodeDriver

-CodeDriver is an AI-powered tool that helps you modify and analyze code files using natural language prompts.
-It leverages the Anthropic Claude AI model to understand your requests and generate the necessary code changes or provide insightful analysis.
+CodeDriver is an AI-powered tool that helps you modify and maintain your codebase using natural language prompts.
+With CodeDriver, you can easily make changes to your code without manually editing files, saving you time and effort.

 ## Features

-- **Code Modification**: Provide a natural language description of the changes you need, and CodeDriver will generate a unified diff with the proposed modifications.
+- **Natural Language Prompts**: Describe the changes you want to make to your code using plain English.
-- **Code Analysis**: Get a concise analysis of your codebase, including its main purpose, key features, and main components.
+- **Code Analysis**: Get a high-level analysis of your codebase, including its purpose, key features, and main components.
+- **Automatic Code Modification**: CodeDriver generates the necessary code changes based on your prompt and applies them to your files.
-- **Interactive Preview**: Before applying any changes, you can preview the proposed modifications and decide whether to apply them or not.
+- **Diff Preview**: Before applying changes, you can preview the proposed modifications as a unified diff.
-- **Syntax Highlighting**: Diffs and new files are displayed with syntax highlighting for better readability.
+- **Selective File Processing**: You can choose to process specific files or scan the entire project directory.

 ## Installation